Transportation Deployment Support

 Through the National Clean Fleets Partnership, Clean Cities works with large private fleets to cut petroleum use.
 The initiative provides fleets with resources, expertise, and support to incorporate alternative fuels and fuel-saving measures in their operations.

-NREL's Clean Cities staff supports communication and outreach efforts for DOE's Workplace Charging Challenge Initiative, which aims to increase the number of U.S. employers offering workplace charging tenfold in the next five years.
+NREL's Clean Cities staff supports communication and outreach efforts for DOE's Workplace Charging initiatives.

 Natural Gas Vehicle Technology Forum